ccojocar/go-with-github-workflow/README.md

 A Go project which uses a GitHub workflow to run the tests and release on new tag to master branch.

-Also uses a GitHub action to run the gosec security scanner.
+In addition, it uses a GitHub action to run the gosec security scanner.

 ## Relese